inakianduaga/cloud-development/docker/frontend-proxy/README.md

 To run the container, execute

-`docker run -d -p 80:80 -p 443:443 -v /path/to/nginx/ssl-certs/folder/:/etc/nginx/certs/ --env-file path/to/users_ids_definition -e BASE_HOSTNAME=localhost -e PROXY_HOST=172.17.42.1 --name cloud-frontend-proxy cloud-frontend-proxy`
+`docker run -d -p 80:80 -p 443:443 -v /path/to/nginx/ssl-certs/folder/:/etc/nginx/certs/ -v /optional/path/to/extra/conf:/etc/nginx/extra --env-file path/to/users_ids_definition -e BASE_HOSTNAME=localhost -e PROXY_HOST=172.17.42.1 --name cloud-frontend-proxy cloud-frontend-proxy`

 - `-p` here is binding to the usual 80 / 443 ports
 - `--env-file` sources the environment variables from the provided file, which should contain a list of all user & their ids